 We stopped for a breather and asked a young lady who spoke English to fill us in.
 She was from Brazil but had been living in Portugal for 3 years.
 She explained that it was Freedom Day as they were set free from dictatorship 45 years ago on this very day.
 The red carnation is a symbol of that revolution.
 The story goes like this: a soldier asked a woman on the street selling flowers for a cigarette.
 She didn’t have any.
 All that she had was red carnations.
 He took one and put it in the barrel of his gun.
 Other soldiers did the same.
 No one was killed during the takeover.
 The parade continued right by our hostel.
 There was singing and dancing.
 People chanting what a man said in the microphone.
 It had the feel of our 4th of July.

 We went outside to join the celebration.
-There we saw the biggest, juiciest, sweetest, ripest stawberries.
-We ate our fill and then shared with appreciative homeless people along the way home.
+There we saw the biggest, juiciest, sweetest, ripest strawberries.
+We ate our fill and then shared some with appreciative homeless people along the way back to the hotel.

 We also saw a man floating 4 feet off the ground and visited the world’s oldest continuously operating bookstore in the world called Livraria Bertrand.